krry/atmanaut.me/content/posts/how-i-built-this.md

 ---
-title: 'Building Atmanaut: How This Happened'
+title: 'Building Atmanautica: How This Happened'
 date: 2019-02-20 12:06:00 +0000
 layout: code
 tags:
   - code
   - devsign
 title_lead: Oh yeah, well now this is happening…
-title_main: Building Atmanaut
+title_main: Building Atmanautica
 title_sub: Howsits and Whatsits
 draft: true
 ---

 A couple years back a message came through clear as a bell.
 "Love is the answer."
 An oft-repeated platitude, yes, but this time it stuck and took over, like an amorous prion.

-The next day this name came to me: "Atmanaut!
+The next day this name came to me: "Atmanauts!
 Is that what we are?"
-I still don't know how to fully explain this transformation, but at least I have a word for it.<!--more--> Atmanaut: explorer of the farthest reaches of the soul we share.
+I still don't know how to fully explain this transformation, but at least I have a word for it.<!--more--> Atmanaut: an explorer of the farthest reaches of the soul we share.
 Anyone that understands and appreciates this occupation, this coinage, will be a compadre, comrade, y en mi cadre.
 There could be millions of practicing atmanauts and we wouldn't know unless they can self-identify.

 So I reserved use some space.
 Atmanaut.me is for personal Atmanaut matters.
 Atmanaut.us is for all of us to collaborate: this site here, which will become the Atlas.
 The Atlas is built on Hugo at the moment.

 ## What are you, nuts and bolts?